Sarmada-hub/QA-Portfolio/SaaS_Medical_App_Project/01_Requirements.md

 # Requirements

-## Authentification
+## Authentication

 REQ-ACC-001
 Users shall access public pages without authentication.

 REQ-ACC-002
-Authentification will succed when credentials are valid.
+Authentication will succed when credentials are valid.

 REQ-ACC-003
-Authentification will fail when credentials are invalid.
+Authentication will fail when credentials are invalid.

 REQ-ACC-004
 Registration will succed when credentials are valid.